emacsmirror/python-mode/doc/variables-python-mode.rst

 py-closing-list-dedents-bos
 ---------------------------
-If non-nil, closing parentesis dedents onto column of statement, otherwise keeps additional `py-indent-offset', default is nil
+If non-nil, closing parenthesis dedents onto column of statement, otherwise keeps additional `py-indent-offset', default is nil

 py-closing-list-space
 ---------------------
-Number of chars, closing parentesis outdent from opening, default is 1
+Number of chars, closing parenthesis outdent from opening, default is 1

 py-closing-list-keeps-space
 ---------------------------
-If non-nil, closing parentesis dedents onto column of opening plus `py-closing-list-space', default is nil
+If non-nil, closing parenthesis dedents onto column of opening plus `py-closing-list-space', default is nil

 py-electric-kill-backward-p
 ---------------------------